 There is something irreducible about an AI playing your partner in a game about cooperation and betrayal.
 It’s not accidental.

-ANTagony's AI is not trying to defeat you.
+ANTagony’s AI is not trying to defeat you.
 It is trying to find the best balance for the colony, exactly like you.
 It cooperates when it trusts you.
-It betrays when that trust has been broken too many times and cynicism has settled in.
+It betrays when it is exhausted or when that trust has been broken too many times and cynicism has settled in.
 It forgives if you show enough consistency.
 It carries the memory of your previous runs, and if the last one ended with strong mutual trust, it begins the next slightly more open.The question the game ultimately raises is almost metaphysical: can you trust an intelligence that shares your objectives but whose intentions you can never fully read?
 Win alone now, or hold together longer.
-That question doesn't concern ants alone.
+That question isn’t only about ants.

 My photographs in the game

 The photos in ANTagony were taken in the wild, over years spent photographing insects with a macro lens.
 I wanted each background to be a real encounter, a real ant, on a real leaf, in the real light of a spring morning.
-The grain of macro photography gives the game a documentary texture illustration cannot reproduce.
+The texture of macro photography gives the game a documentary quality that illustration can’t replicate.
 The music is original, composed in GarageBand, dark, ambient, organic.
-Aside from the code, everything is handmade.
+All of it handmade.

 ANTagony is available on Google Play.
 PC/Mac version coming soon.